openmm/openmm/docs-source/usersguide/application.rst

 *******************

 A third option for creating your system is to use the Gromacs setup tools.
-They produce a gro file containing the coordinates and a top file containing the topology.
-OpenMM can load these exactly as it did the AMBER files.
+They produce a :file:`gro` file containing the coordinates and a :file:`top` file containing the topology.
+OpenMM can load these exactly as it did the Amber files.
 This is shown in the following script.
-It can be found in OpenMM’s “examples” folder with the name “simulateGromacs.py”.
+It can be found in OpenMM’s :file:`examples` folder with the name :file:`simulateGromacs.py`.

 .. samepage::
     ::

+        # Import OpenMM modules.
         from simtk.openmm.app import *
         from simtk.openmm import *
         from simtk.unit import *
         from sys import stdout

+        # Load the gromacs gro and top files.
         gro = GromacsGroFile('input.gro')
         top = GromacsTopFile('input.top', unitCellDimensions=gro.getUnitCellDimensions(),
                 includeDir='/usr/local/gromacs/share/gromacs/top')
+        # Create a system from the gromacs topology file.
         system = top.createSystem(nonbondedMethod=PME, nonbondedCutoff=1*nanometer,
                 constraints=HBonds)
+        # Create a Langevin integrator with specified temperature, collision rate, and timestep.
+        temperature = 300*kelvin
+        collision_rate = 1/picosecond
+        timestep = 0.002*picoseconds
-        integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+        integrator = LangevinIntegrator(temperature, collision_rate, timestep)
+        # Create a Simulation from the topology, system, and integrator.
         simulation = Simulation(top.topology, system, integrator)
+        # Set the initial atomic positions for the simulation from the gro file.
         simulation.context.setPositions(gro.positions)
+        # Minimize the energy prior to simulation.
         simulation.minimizeEnergy()
+        # Add a few reporters to generate output during the simulation.
+        report_interval = 1000
-        simulation.reporters.append(PDBReporter('output.pdb', 1000))
+        simulation.reporters.append(PDBReporter('output.pdb', report_interval))
-        simulation.reporters.append(StateDataReporter(stdout, 1000, step=True,
+        simulation.reporters.append(StateDataReporter(stdout, report_interval, step=True,
                 potentialEnergy=True, temperature=True))
+        # Run the simulation for a specified number of timesteps.
         simulation.step(10000)

     .. caption::